DFreds/code-peek-atom/README.md

 ```
 Or search for <code>code-peek</code> in the Atom settings view.

+# Configuration
+Code Peek provides two configuration options.

+### Ask If Save On Modified
+By default, clicking the "Close without saving" button after a file is modified using Code Peek will ask the user if they want to save their changes.
+This configuration option can be toggled off to stop the dialogue box from appearing.

+### Max Code Peek Height
+This is the maximum size of the Code Peek panel.
+It is set to 200px by default and can be set anywhere between 100px and 800px.

 # Key Bindings
-The default <code>cmd-alt-e</code> or <code>ctrl-alt-e</code>will toggle code-peek while the cursor is over a function of a supported type.
+The default <code>cmd-alt-e</code> or <code>ctrl-alt-e</code> will toggle code-peek while the cursor is over a function of a supported type.

 This can be edited by defining key bindings as shown below.